Move cars off the lot faster than you can drive them

-Selling cars can be a tricky business, and the competition can be brutal.
+Selling cars can be tricky, and the competition can be brutal.
 No matter how good you are at your job, it seems there’s always someone a step ahead, but that doesn’t need to be the case.
-By utilizing certain car dealer tools, you can take a lot of the stress out of car sales, allowing you to focus more on your customers and less on your bottom line.
+By utilizing specific car dealer tools, you can take much of the stress out of car sales, allowing you to focus more on your customers and less on your bottom line.

 Of course, the bottom line is important, too.
 That’s precisely why we’re recommending these car dealer tools; so that your sales won’t suffer, and neither will you.

-If this post-pandemic world has you scratching your head about how to increase your car sales, then these tools are definitely for you.
+If this post-pandemic world has you scratching your head about increasing your car sales, then these tools are definitely for you.
 Check out our list and put some of them into practice.
 We’re sure you’ll see the results that you’re looking for.

-Automotive CRMs like AutoRaptor takes a lot of work out of the car-selling process.
+Used car dealership and automotive CRMs like AutoRaptor takes a lot of work out of the car-selling process.
 A CRM will help you keep track of your customers and maintain profiles for each one, making sales a lot easier.
-You can automate tasks like email follow-up and appointment reminders, and you can also manage inventory, among so many other things.
-If you’re not using an automotive CRM, you’re missing out on one of the most helpful car dealer tools out there.
+You can automate tasks like email follow-up and appointment reminders and manage inventory, among so many other things.
+If you’re not using an automotive CRM, you’re missing out on one of the most helpful car dealer tools.

 People love text messaging.
-In fact, they love it so much, it’s becoming a preferred method of communication—even for car sales.
+They love it so much that it’s becoming a preferred method of communication—even for car sales.
 If you don’t have texting capabilities, you may be missing out on leads or even existing clients that could convert to additional sales, especially if you’re only using traditional forms of outreach.
 Technology has taken over communication.
 Embrace it and use it to your advantage.

-In addition to an updated, professional website, there are car dealer tools out there that allow you to actually create fully functioning virtual showrooms where people can view many vehicle details before they ever step foot on your lot.
+In addition to an updated, professional website, car dealer tools allow you to create fully functioning virtual showrooms where people can view many vehicle details before they ever step foot on your lot.
 This is important, especially in the post-pandemic world where so much shopping behavior has gone online.
-People not only adapted to the virtual world, but some of them prefer it, giving them the time and space to shop at their own pace without having to worry about a salesperson asking lots of questions.
-Showcase your inventory in this way, and you’ll find many customers coming in to make a purchase rather than just shopping around.
+People have not only adapted to the virtual world, but some of them prefer it, giving them the time and space to shop at their own pace without worrying about a salesperson asking lots of questions.
+Showcase your inventory this way, and you’ll find many customers coming in to make a purchase rather than just shopping around.